Seven infamous October hurricanes that struck the U.S. and Central America

 Mitch’s winds were unimpressive, but its rainfall was devastating.
 Much like Harvey, Mitch illustrated that a storm could be disastrous even while “only” a tropical storm.
 A widespread three-plus feet of rain fell on varied terrain, with upward of 50 inches accumulating in nearby Nicaragua.

 Mitch is estimated to be the deadliest Atlantic hurricane since 1780, with mudslides and severe flooding killing an estimated 9,000 or more.
-Thousands others were reported missing, and it’s likely the death toll is well over 11,000.
+Thousands others were reported missing, and it’s likely the death toll was well over 11,000.

 Hattie — 1961